(1st Century BCE)

 James John Hissey

 Not all ghost hunters get to encounter a ghost — or even ghostly activity.
 A writer of travel books, Hissey kept a sharp eye out for haunted sites.
-But his personal attempts at investigating them proved fruitless.
-Read more about Hissey’s attempts at ghost hunting in “A Dispiriting Sport: James John Hissey, Frustrated Ghost Hunter.”
+But his personal attempts at observing a ghost at them proved fruitless.
+Read more about Hissey’s attempts at paranormal investigation in “A Dispiriting Sport: James John Hissey, Frustrated Ghost Hunter.”
+An additional case — along with a few biographical facts — are discussed in “Another (Dispiriting) Ghost Hunt Conducted by James John Hissey.”

 Arthur Conan Doyle